mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 and if the command is _multi_ then there will be a field `sql` containing an array of statements that would have been sent to the backend.

-If an error occurs while the command is being diagnosed, then `ok` will be `0` and there will be a field `error` whose value is an error object.
+If an error occurs while the command is being diagnosed, then there will be no `response` field but an `error` field whose value is an error document.
+Note that the value of `ok` will always be 1.

 ### mxsGetConfig